Weather Safety and Campus Notifications

 1. Please do not run in snow.
 Black ice is not only deleterious to motor vehicles, but can prove extremely dangerous to pedestrians.

 2. If a journey cannot be avoided, walk on a footpath, not in the street.
-If there are no footpaths, walk towards oncoming traffic (the right hand side of the road).
+If there are no footpaths, walk toward oncoming traffic (the left hand side of the road).
 Be extremely careful as frost, ice and snow will make walking on footpaths very dangerous.

 4. Avoid walking in the streets at all costs when possible.
-Remember, cars and trucks slip 17 and slide, too!
-If it’s an emergency, and you can’t avoid the street, wear bright, reflective, high visibility clothing.
+Remember, cars and trucks slip and slide, too!
+If it’s an emergency, and you can’t avoid the street, wear bright, reflective, high-visibility clothing.

 6. Snow and ice cause havoc quickly, so use extra caution when crossing roadways, and always cross at pedestrian crossings.